emicklei/melrose-docs/content/docs/newbies/quick-start.md

 ## Requirements

-To use the playground, you need a browser that is [supporting WebMIDI →](https://developer.mozilla.org/en-US/docs/Web/API/MIDIAccess).
+To use the [Melrōse Playground →](https://play.melrōse.org), you need a browser that is [supporting WebMIDI →](https://developer.mozilla.org/en-US/docs/Web/API/MIDIAccess).
 At the time of writing, this includes both Chrome and Edge.

 In addition, you need a soft- or hardware synthesizer connected to your computer such that `melrōse` can send and receive MIDI messages.